 When it comes to your overall well-being, physical health is just as important as mental health.
 It’s significantly easier to maintain an even keel when you take care of your body (and incidentally, your mind) by practicing physical self-care habits.

 - Exercise regularly.
 Regular exercise produces stress-relieving hormones that improve your mood and boosts your well-being.
-Whether it’s going for a walk, joining a yoga class or jogging around your neighborhood, a consistent exercise routine is crucial to overall health.
+Whether it’s going for a walk, joining a yoga class or following exercise videos online, a consistent exercise routine is crucial to overall health.

 - Eat well.
 The foods you eat are fuel for your body and mind.
-Sticking to a diet rich in unprocessed foods like vegetables, fresh fruit and whole grains can stabilize your energy and mood, and even lower your risk for several chronic diseases.
+Sticking to a diet with lots of vegetables, fresh fruits and whole grains can stabilize your energy and mood, and even lower your risk for several chronic diseases.

 - Get adequate sleep.
 Most adults need between seven and nine hours of sleep a night to function at their best.
 Sleep hygiene practices — like limiting daytime naps to 30 minutes and avoiding caffeine close to bedtime — can help prepare your body for deeper, more restful sleep.